-- ii.
-The City Manager shall have the authority to appoint alternates in the event any of the foregoing panelists cannot serve on the Selection Panel. - iii.
-The Selection Panel, in its sole discretion, may make a determination of qualification based on all information submitted as part of the RFP process, including all materials submitted in writing or orally. - iv.
-Proposers who meet the score cutoff may be invited to an oral interview before the Selection Panel.
-Following the oral interview, Proposers may either receive an awarding letter or be placed on the RFP waitlist depending on their rating and ranking.

-G. Awarding Letter.
+- c) Reviews each proposal based on the information or materials provided during the RFP process, and shall refrain from conducting outside research. - iii.
+The Community Development Director shall have the authority to appoint alternates in the event any panelist cannot serve on the Selection Panel. - iv.
+The Selection Panel, in its sole discretion, may make a determination of qualification based on all information submitted as part of the RFP process, including all materials submitted in writing or orally. - v.
+Proposers who meet the score cut-off will be invited to an oral interview before the Selection Panel.
+The Selection Panel will score proposers invited for an interview in which the same questions are asked of all of the proposers.
+Following the oral interview, Proposers may either receive a conditional award letter or be placed on the RFP wait list depending on their rating and ranking.
+In the event of a tying score, the final slot shall be chosen by a computer-generated random means approved by the Community Development Director. - G. Awarding Letter.
 Proposers determined to be qualified by the Selection Panel according to the score cutoff shall be issued a letter conditionally awarding to the potential applicant named therein the privilege to apply for the limited number of Cannabis Business permits.
-Awarding letters are non-transferrable.
+Awarding letters are non-transferrable. - i.

-- i.
 Once an award letter is issued, the awardee has sixty (60) days from the date of the awarding letter to apply for a Cannabis Business Permit.
 Failure to do so may lead to disqualification from further consideration and immediate revocation of the award letter. - ii.
 The awarding letter shall also set forth any conditions on the determination that the Proposer was qualified to apply.
 Failure to meet any conditions of the award letter, may lead to disqualification from further consideration and immediate revocation of the award letter. - iii.
-If an award letter is revoked, the City Manager, in his/her sole discretion, may issue a new award letter to the next highest ranked Proposer on the RFP wait list. - iv.
+If an award letter is revoked, the City Manager (or his or her designee), in his/her sole discretion, may issue a new award letter to the next highest ranked Proposer on the RFP wait list. - iv.
 The awardee must secure all the requisite approvals to begin commencement of operations, including without limitation, obtaining a use permit, business license, and operator's permit, within their proposed schedule, or one (1) year from the date of the award letter, whichever is sooner.
-The City Manager may extend this one-year time deadline for "good cause," as that term is defined in the regulatory ordinance.
+The City Manager (or his or her designee) may extend this one-year time deadline for "good cause," as that term is defined in the regulatory ordinance.